-The one-year M.S. programs are designed to enrich and improve academic credentials of graduates and strengthen their academic foundation for further intellectual development, including entrance into medical, dental, or other health profession-related programs.
-These programs are offered in the Departments of Anatomy, Biochemistry & Molecular Biology, Clinical Research Methods, Medical Genetics and Genomics, Microbiology & Immunology, Pathology, Pharmacology and Physiology.
+The one-year MS programs are designed to enrich and improve academic credentials of graduates and strengthen their academic foundation for further intellectual development, including entrance into medical, dental, or other health profession-related programs.
+These programs are offered in the Departments of:

-The Tulane MSCR Program is a structured program leading to a Master of Science in Clinical Research degree from the Tulane University School of Medicine.
+The Tulane MSCR Program is a structured program leading to a MS in Clinical Research degree from the Tulane University School of Medicine.
 It usually requires 2 to 3 years to complete the curriculum including the mentored research requirement.

-The two-year thesis-required program In Biochemistry and Molecular Biology leads to a Master of Biomedical Science in Biochemistry and Molecular Biology degree.
-Our distinctive program emphasizes student development in five areas to broaden and strengthen their academic foundation, and equips students with basic and advanced lab skills for a career in academic or industrial research.
+The two-year thesis-required program, MS in Biochemistry and Applied Bioinformatics leads to a Master of Biomedical Science in Biochemistry and Applied Bioinformatics degree.
+Our distinctive program emphasizes student development in five areas to broaden and strengthen their academic foundation, and equips students with basic and advanced lab and Bioinformatics skills for a career in academic or industrial research.

-The Master of Science in Bioethics and Medical Humanities is a special track within the Biomedical Sciences (BMS) Graduate Program at Tulane School of Medicine that examines ethical and humanities-based aspects of health care in a two-year, 33 credit hour program leading to a Master of Science in Bioethics and Medical Humanities.
+The MS in Bioethics and Medical Humanities is a special track within the Biomedical Sciences (BMS) Graduate Program at Tulane School of Medicine that examines ethical and humanities-based aspects of health care in a one- or two-year program, 33 credit hour program leading to a Master of Science in Bioethics and Medical Humanities.

 The MS in Molecular and Cellular Pathobiology is a full-time two-year thesis-based post-baccalaureate program leading to a Master of Science in Molecular and Cellular Pathobiology.
 This program, in the Department of Pathology, is designed to enrich the scientific research experience and improve the academic credentials of students interested in careers in the biotech and pharmaceutical industries, as well as in academia.